Skip to main content

 /<\/html>|<\/body>/, //this regular expression must match on the received page

-'</html>', //this substring must exist on the received page
+'</html>', //this substring must be present on the received page

 (data, hdr) => {